Circle Lead

 • Leading in Holacracy webinar: In this recorded webinar, experienced Lead Links and Holacracy Coaches Michael DeAngelo and Tara Everhart explore the challenges for former managers in Holacracy-powered organizations.
 They share tips on how to lead, process tensions, and get things done while acting as a Lead Link

-• What the Lead Link does NOT do: Helpful to know what you can say 'no' to.
+• What the Circle Lead does NOT do: Helpful to know what you can say 'no' to.

 1. TL;DR: